-Winter Peak Load values are obtained from the CELT Report.
+Winter Peak Load values are obtained from the CELT Report or from ISO-published forecasts for study horizons between 10 and 20 years.
 The CELT forecast includes losses of about 8% of the total gross load, which is comprised of 2.5% for transmission and large transformer losses, and 5.5% for distribution losses.
 Thus, the amount of customer load served is typically slightly less than the gross forecast.
-The peak load level is additionally adjusted for modeling of demand resources, as discussed in Section 2.3.9.70.
-The load level is not adjusted for PV output, as the peak is assumed to occur after sunset.
+The peak load level is additionally adjusted for modeling of demand resources, as discussed in Section 2.3.9.7.
+The load level is not adjusted for PV output, as solar output is expected to be low for winter peak conditions.
 This assumption is discussed more in Section 2.3.9.